 At Community FoodBank, we certainly do!
 The Student Snack Bag initiative reaches out directly to students in San Benito County schools each week during the school year.
 When the kitchens close in school cafeterias, the food doesn’t stop coming.
-Student Snack Bags are given to students every Friday, filled with kid-friendly food that provides two weekend breakfasts and lunches.
+Student Snack Bags are given to students every Friday, filled with kid-friendly food that provides two weekend breakfasts, lunches and snacks.

 It’s a proven fact:

 Well nourished students do better in school.
 If you’re skeptical, just ask a teacher!
-Each year, the number of “Student Snack Bag” grows, and because of the specialized food items needed for Backpack Bags, it’s the most costly endeavor the food bank engages in.
-It’s also your chance to make a difference, because just $100 is enough to supply a local kid with groceries for a year.
+Each year, the number of “Student Snack Bag” grows, and because of the specific food items needed for Student Snack Bags, it’s the most specialized endeavor the food bank engages in.
+It’s also your chance to make a difference, because just $100 is enough to supply a local kid with weekend nourishment for a school year.